alexpetros/gov-thesis/README.md

 If you get an error that says `../thesis.bib` can't be found, that means you didn't comment out one of the bibliography imports in a subfile.

 ### To-do
+* Introduction
+    - more damaging examples (really sell the puzzle)
+    - research design
-* Finish conclusion
+* Espionage
-* Move HUMINT chapter to the front, finish with some damaging examples
-    - include game theory
+    - game theory
-* Introduction needs more damaging examples, convincing puzzle
-* Khrushchev books and Farquhar book
+    - add a few damaging examples
+* Planes
+    - Cuban missile example
+    - Farquhar on satellites
+* Satellites
+    - add Khrushchev on satellites
+* Conclusion
+    - finish it
-* A few more graphics
+* A few more graphics!